synedra/cassio-website/docs/start_here.md

     ![GCP Vertex AI, Create JSON Key](images/services/vertexai-api-key-4.png)

-    That's it: the full path to the JSON key is the required secret for Vertex AI.
+    That's it: the full path to the JSON key file is the required secret for Vertex AI.

 ??? info "Azure OpenAI"